-Depending on your level of frugality, cooking habits, culture and lifestyle, this might not necessarily be as odd as one might think – saving bits of odd things like butter or drippings to use left over in something else.
+Depending on your level of frugality, cooking habits, culture, and lifestyle, this might not necessarily be as odd as one might think – saving bits of things like oil or drippings to use the leftover in something else.

-Of course many on Paleo diets don’t bat an eye at the fat in foods and some experts are beginning to believe the dietary cholesterol isn’t related to the cholesterol that forms in the arteriesothers believe that it affects it by about 15%.
-It seems we really are still in infancy when it comes to nutritional science, with much to learn.
+Of course many on Paleo diets don’t bat an eye at the fat in foods and some experts are beginning to believe the dietary cholesterol isn’t related to the cholesterol that forms in the arteries: arteriesothers.
+It seems that at most, dietary cholesterol is responsible for about 15% of our cholesterol numbers.
+We’re in our infancy when it comes to nutritional science, with much to learn.

-Which is all to say, no judgement here!
-Here’s some suggestions on what to do with those fats and oils, with no policing on my part!
+Which is all to say, no judgment here!
+Here are some suggestions on what to do with those fats and oils, with no policing on my part!

-- Fold up and put in your freezer door to use when you need to butter a pan for a cake or casserole.
+- Fold up your butter wrappers and put in your freezer door to use when you need to butter a pan for a cake or casserole.